lidaof/hprc-web-portal/content/en/working-groups/_index.md

 #### Working Group Leads:

-Karen Miga
+Karen Miga, University of California, Santa Cruz

-Bob Fulton
+Bob Fulton, Washington University

 ### T2T Assembly

-*Generate and QC assemblies and methods development.*
+*Supports the production and quality assessment of complete, high-quality (T2T) genomic references.*

 #### Working Group Leads:

-Evan Eichler
+Evan Eichler, University of Washington

-Karen Miga
+Karen Miga, University of California, Santa Cruz

-Adam Phillippy
+Adam Phillippy, National Human Genome Research Institute

 ### Pangenomes

-*Variant calling; pangenome framework, construction, and tools.*
+*Pangenome framework, construction, tools, and applications.*

 #### Working Group Leads:

-Ira Hall
+Ira Hall, Yale University

-Heng Li
+Heng Li, Dana-Farber Cancer Institute

-Benedict Paten
+Benedict Paten, University of California, Santa Cruz

 ### Resource Improvement and Maintenance

-*Functional annotation; resolution or errors.*
+*Assesses the quality of the pangenome alignment graph to highlight problematic regions and communicate back to relevant stakeholders.
+Defines and communicates to the public what a stable release of the pangenome reference is.
+Develops QC system that enables a multi-faceted assessment of the pangenome.
+Liaises with different stakeholders with respect to resource status, planned future updates, and available support.*

 #### Working Group Leads:

-Tina Lindsay
+Tina Lindsay, Washington University

-Valerie Schneider
+Valerie Schneider, National Center for Biotechnology Information

-Fergal Martin
+Fergal Martin, EMBL-EBI

 ### Resource Sharing and Outreach

-*Resource sharing; outreach and education, browsers.*
+*Disseminates information about HPRC data and tools, education, and outreach.*

 #### Working Group Leads:

-Heather Lawson
+Heather Lawson, Washington University

 ### ELSI